pingcap/docs/tidb-resource-control.md

     - The meaning of `PLAN DIGEST` is the same as `PLAN`.
 The input parameter is the Digest string.
     - `SQL TEXT` can be used as a pattern match on the input SQL as a raw string (`EXACT`), or parsed and compiled into `SQL DIGEST` (`SIMILAR`) or `PLAN DIGEST` (`PLAN`), depending on the parameters immediately following.

 1. When no resource group is specified, the runaway queries identification list is managed by the default resource group.
-You can add identification items to the runaway query identification list for the default resource group.
+You can add watch items to the runaway query watch list for the default resource group.
 You need to set `QUERY LIMIT` for the default resource group in advance.

     ```sql
     QUERY WATCH ADD ACTION KILL SQL TEXT EXACT TO 'select * from test.t2';
     ```

-2. Add an identification item to the runaway query identification list for the `rg1` resource group via SQL DIGEST.
+2. Add a watch item to the runaway query watch list for the `rg1` resource group via SQL DIGEST.
 When `ACTION` is not specified, the `ACTION` option already configured for the `rg1` resource group is used.

     ```sql
     QUERY WATCH ADD RESOURCE GROUP rg1 SQL TEXT SIMILAR TO 'select * from test.t2';
     ```

-3. Add an identification item to the runaway query identification list for the `rg1` resource group via PLAN DIGEST.
+3. Add an watch item to the runaway query watch list for the `rg1` resource group via PLAN DIGEST.

     ```sql
     QUERY WATCH ADD RESOURCE GROUP rg1 ACTION KILL PLAN DIGEST 'd08bc323a934c39dc41948b0a073725be3398479b6fa4f6dd1db2a9b115f7f57';